brigitabi/WebScraping/README.md

-# Guardian Web Scraping Project
+# Web Scraping Project with Node.js

 This is a Node.js project for web scraping data from The Guardian website, more specifically scraping ChatGPT related news.
 The project retrieves information about articles related to a specific topic and applies CSS styling for presentation.
 Part of the project is inspired by Ania's Kubow Youtube tutorial titled: Build a Web Scraper (https://www.youtube.com/watch?v=-3lqUHeZs_0).